Skip to main content

 caution

-Although the function is defined in your script context, it actually gets stringified by Puppeteer, sent to the target page over Chrome DevTools protocol and evaluated there.
-It means that the function cannot access scope variables in your script.
+Although the function is defined in your script context, it actually gets converted to a string by Puppeteer, sent to the target page and evaluated there.
+It means that the function cannot access scope variables or call other functions defined in your Puppeteer script, and you need to define the entire function logic within the function body.

 Alternatively, you can provide a function body as a string: